 The most important function in property management is leasing.
 With no rentals, no residents; no rental income; no revenue; expenses can’t be paid, property failure results in foreclosure.

-Leasing is the life blood of our industry.
+Renting apartments is the life blood of our industry.
 Unfortunately, leasing positions at a property are viewed as the entry level and experience the highest volume of turnover.
 Hopefully, the employee turnover is a result of a promotion to a manager/management role.
 Successful managers will continue to participate in the leasing process, not isolate themselves in an office with their reports, computer and purchase orders.
 This allows the Manager to mentor new hires, as well as keeping active in the leasing responsibilities, reinforcing the importance of leasing, EVERYONE leases.

 Leasing teams should be empowered with the importance of their role.
 Their energy and enthusiasm will be the determining factor when a prospect chooses to lease or continue their search.
 Within the property management environment, too many individuals would respond to an inquiry of what do you do?, with a response of “I work for XYZ Management Company.”
+Empowering our teams to realize the impact they offer on such an important decision can be dynamic.

-Leasing Is Finding Homes
+Leasing Is Problem Solving

 As leaders, supervisors, how can the philosophy of “I lease apartments, I help families with one of the most important decisions they face; providing housing for their family,” become the driving force and daily focus.